OpenNMT/opennmt.github.io/Guide.md

 millions of parallel sentences for [translation](http://www.statmt.org/wmt15/translation-task.html) or [summarization](https://github.com/harvardnlp/sent-summary).

-Get the full options list on the features page.
+Get the full options list on the <a href="http://opennmt.net//Advanced/#translation---full-option-list">features page</a>.

 ## Tokenization